joeroe/rpaleoclim/README.md

 time periods, at up to 2.5 minute spatial resolution.

-This package provides a simple interface for downloading PaleoClim data in R, with support for caching.
+This package provides a simple interface for downloading PaleoClim data in R, with support for spatial queries and caching.

 ## Installation